Drug Dogs are reminders of similar

 to justify targeting an individual for an undercover sting operation.

-to lie and commit crimes in order to prosecute honest people engaged in
+right to lie and commit crimes in order to prosecute honest people engaged

-non-violent intercourse with consenting adults.
-The courts have generally
+in non-violent intercourse with consenting adults.
+The courts have

-and/or entrapment may have a new vitality in light of Lawrence v.
+conduct and/or entrapment may have a new vitality in light of Lawrence

 4574 (2003).
 According to Lawrence, U.S. adults have a privacy